jodymgustafson/power-chord-music-theory/README.md

     - `getChordTab()` Gets the finger positions that match the chord root and quality and variation
     - `getChordVariationCount()` Gets the number of variations for a chord

+## Ukulele Lookup Service
+- The ukulele lookup service is used to look up notes on a uke and get finger positions for chords
+- There is one implementation for standard tuning of G-C-E-A, which you can get by calling the `getDefaultTuningUkuleleLookup()` function
+- Methods
+    - `getNote()` Gets the note at a fret and string position
+    - `getChordTabs()` Gets the finger positions for each variation that match the chord root and quality
+    - `getChordTab()` Gets the finger positions that match the chord root and quality and variation
+    - `getChordVariationCount()` Gets the number of variations for a chord

 ## Build Process
 Follow these steps to build the package.